zoto96/RitaBot/_pages/common-issues.md

 * Once the commands have been sent the bot should not stop translations anymore and shall only send one message every 24 hours regarding the bot restart.

-# RITA is unresponsive
+### RITA is unresponsive

-*Make sure you have [forked](https://github.com/Zyc0r3/RitaBot/fork)the repository and connected your Github account to Heroku "Deploy" section before proceeding*
+*Make sure you have [forked](https://github.com/Zyc0r3/RitaBot/fork) the repository and connected your Github account to Heroku "Deploy" section before proceeding*

 * This occurs on the first deploy of the bot, no discernible reason has been found as to why
   * Go to your [Heroku Page](https://heroku.com/):